CARTAvis/manual_source/source/fundamental_ideas.rst

            style="width:100%;height:auto;">
    </a>

 To export regions to a region file, use the menu "**File**"" -> "**Export Regions**".
-A shortcut button can be found in the Region List Widget, too.
+A shortcut button can be found in the Region List Widget, as well.
 You can use the dialog to select a subset of regions to be saved in a region text file.

 .. raw:: html